 Upon successful processing of the return an intimation under section 143(1) is issued by the CPC under any of the three instances:

-The purpose of this notice is to notify the assessee, that the return filed has been picked for a scrutiny.
+The purpose of this notice is to notify the assessee, that the return filed has been picked for scrutiny.
 It is pertinent to note that the section under which it will be scrutinized is different from the one in which the notice has been issued.
-Via a detailed scrutiny, the assessing officer intends to be assured that you have not done any of the following:
+Via detailed scrutiny, the assessing officer intends to be assured that you have not done any of the following:

-For instance, Rohit filed his return on 20th May 2018 for the AY 2018-19.
-Here notice under section 143(2) can be issued to Rohit within 6 months after completion of the AY to which it pertains i.e. 30th September 2019.
+For instance, Rohit filed his return on 20th May 2020 for the AY 2020-21.
+Here notice under section 143(2) can be issued to Rohit within 6 months after completion of the AY to which it pertains i.e. 30th September 2021.

 Notice can only be issued by the Chief Commissioner or Commissioner is satisfied that income has escaped assessment.
 The amount of income which has escaped assessment should be more than Rs.
 1,00,000.
 For AY 2017-18 notice under section 148 can be issued till 31st March 2024.

 Notice under section 148 can be issued if income in relation to any asset (including financial interest in any entity) located outside India, is chargeable to tax in India but has escaped assessment.
 For AY 2017-18 notice under section 148 can be issued till 31st March 2034.

-If the assessing officer has reasons to believe, that there is tax demand which has not been paid for the previous years and he wants to set off the current year refund against that demand, notice under section 245 is issued.
-However, the adjustment of demand and refund could be done only after you have been provided with a proper notice and an opportunity to be heard.
+If the assessing officer has reason to believe that tax has not been paid for the previous years and he wants to set off the current year refund against that demand, a notice under Section 245 can be issued.
+However, the adjustment of demand and refund could be done only if you have been provided proper notice and an opportunity to be heard.
 The timeline to respond to the notice is 30 days from the day of receipt of the notice.
 If you do not respond within the aforesaid timeline, the assessing officer can consider this as consent and proceed with the assessment.
 Therefore, it is advisable to respond to the notice at the earliest.